 It is important to store cooking oil properly to ensure its freshness and prevent it from going bad.
 Cooking oil should be kept in a cool, dark place away from direct sunlight and heat sources.
 It should also be tightly sealed to prevent oxidation and rancidity.
 While cooking oil does not have an expiration date, it can go bad over time and develop a rancid smell and taste.
 It is recommended to use cooking oil within a year for optimal quality.

-See also How long to cook kale chips for
+See also How to cook children

 Signs of Spoiled Cooking Oil